VQ Probe v2.0 User Guide

 Specific key combinations depend on the Operating System the application is running on.
 You may find the exact shortcut combination in the View menu.

 - press Ctrl and the left mouse button to start selection of the area to zoom in.
 The source file will be zoomed in once the mouse button is released

 There are some additional convenient functions:

 - change the size to the actual video resolution by using View > Actual Size

-- fit the video to the window's size by choosing View > Fit to Window in the menu
+- fit the source file to the window's size by choosing View > Fit to Window in the menu

 Video Quality Metrics